KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 #### §7.3 Less Than and Greater Than on Collection Attributes

-Below explanation is applicable to any of the operations less than, less than or equals, greater than etc.:
+Below explanation is applicable to any of the operators *less than*, *less than or equals*, *greater than* etc.:

  * If the left side of a less-than-comparison is a collection attribute and the right side is an argument value, then a record matches if *any* of the collection members is less than the given value.
  * If the left side of a less-than-comparison is a collection attribute and the right side is an argument reference, then a record matches if *any* of the collection members is less than the value of the referenced attribute.